AIRC-ASR/AIRC-ASR-Experimental/kg_plan_rewrite/README.md

 ## Installation / Data

-(1) Install Python 3.8.15 and PyTorch 1.13.1 (slightly older/newer versions are probably also fine for both).
+(1) Install Python 3.8.15 (slightly older/newer versions are probably fine).
+(2) python3.8 -m venv kg_plan_env
+(3) source kg_plan_env/bin/activate
-(2) Install the remaining requirements via `pip install -r requirements.txt`.
+(4) Install the requirements via `pip install -r requirements.txt`.
 You may need to also run `pip install -U sentence-transformers` if you get crashes related to `huggingface_hub.snapshot_download` later.
-(3) Install this repo with `pip install -e .`.
+(5) Install this repo with `pip install -e .`.

 Also run `export OPENAI_API_KEY=$YOUR_API_KEY` in your terminal so that the code can call the GPT3 API with your key.

 Meanwhile, run `wget https://doc-story-generation-data.s3.amazonaws.com/doc_data.zip` and unzip the folder to the top level of this repo.
 This folder contains pretrained controller/reranker ckpts and data used to train controllers/rerankers.

 To get the final generated stories and Surge AI annotation results from our main experiments run `wget https://doc-story-generation-data.s3.amazonaws.com/doc_outputs.zip` (note: some generated stories may contain sensitive/NSFW content, since we didn't attempt to filter these).

+If there is difficulty installing Python Levenshtein, try the following: sudo apt-get install python3.8-dev

+If there is difficulty setting up a Python 3.8 virtual environment, try the following: sudo apt install python3.8-venv

 ## Plan + Outline Generation